group11sem/set08103/use-cases/use-case-4.md

-# USE CASE: Creating report of all countries in a region
+# USE CASE: Creating report of N largest countries in the world

 ## CHARACTERISTIC INFORMATION

 ### Goal in Context

-As a member of the organization, I want to be able to generate a list of all the countries in a region organized by population from largest to smallest
+As an organization user, I want to be able to generate a list of N largest populated countries in the world where N is provided by the user

 ### Scope